travis-ci/docs-travis-ci-com/_includes/c11-cpp11-and-beyond-and-toolchains.md

 ```
 {: data-file=".travis.yml"}

-> Clang is the default compiler on FreeBSD
+> Clang is the default compiler on FreeBSD.

 #### CMake